Shrub (drink): History

 The early English version of the shrub arose from the medicinal cordials of the 15th century.
 The drink gained popularity among smugglers in the 1680s trying to avoid paying import taxes for goods shipped from mainland Europe: To avoid detection, smugglers would sometimes sink barrels of spirits off-shore to be retrieved later; the addition of fruit flavours aided in masking the taste of alcohol fouled by sea water.
 An early Rum Shrub recipe from The English and Australian Cookery Book called for almonds, cloves, cassia, and the peel of oranges, "infused in the best rum," with the addition of a thread of ambergris and vanilla.
 "Good shrub is very delicious, and were it fashionable it would obtain rank as a liqueur."

+A notable example of drinking vinegar was raspberry vinegar, made from raspberry juice, vinegar and sugar.
+Raspberry vinegar has been recorded as a beverage used for hundreds of years, dating back to the middle of the seventeenth century and prior - with texts written by the scholar Franciscus Junius referencing the drink in the late 1600s.
+The sweetened raspberry syrup is said to have entered the beverage world through pharmacists and chemists, primarily through its use within the apothecary.
+The mixture has been recorded as a tincture for use in natural remedies treating coughs, colds, and asthma, though in modern culture, raspberry vinegar is mostly used as a condiment, or a pleasant drink.
+By the mid-1800s, this same fruit vinegar blended with a spirit such as brandy or rum was being referred to as raspberry shrub.